puppetlabs/puppetlabs-postgresql/README.md

 If `true` this will setup the official PostgreSQL repositories on your host.
 Defaults to `false`.

 ###Class: postgresql::server
-The following list are options that you can set in the `config_hash` parameter of `postgresql::server`.
+The following list are parameters that you can set in `postgresql::server`.

 ####`postgres_password`
 This value defaults to `undef`, meaning the super user account in the postgres database is a user called `postgres` and this account does not have a password.
 If you provide this setting, the module will set the password for the `postgres` user to your specified value.